streetprophet90/Professional-Portfolio/12 Selenium/Twitter Complaint Bot/README.md

 2. The script will perform a Speedtest, tweet the results to your Internet Service Provider on Twitter, and then exit.

+## Script Explanation

+- The script uses Selenium to automate the Speedtest website, fetch internet speed values, and tweet them to your Internet Service Provider on Twitter.

+- It opens Speedtest, starts the test, waits for the results, and tweets the speed values to the configured Twitter account.

+- The Twitter credentials, promised internet speed values, and the Chrome WebDriver path need to be configured.

+## Disclaimer

+This script is for educational purposes and should be used responsibly.
+Respect the terms of service of the websites and avoid causing any disruptions.

+## License

+This Internet Speed Twitter Bot script is provided under the [MIT License](LICENSE).